skypilot-org/skypilot/docs/source/examples/managed-jobs.rst

   This feature is great for scaling out: running a single job for long durations, or running many jobs in parallel.

-SkyPilot supports **managed jobs** (:code:`sky jobs`), where "managed" means if a job's underlying compute experienced any spot preemptions or hardware failures, SkyPilot will automatically recover the job.
+SkyPilot supports **managed jobs** (:code:`sky jobs`), which can automatically recover from any underlying spot preemptions or hardware failures.
 Managed jobs can be used in three modes:

 #. :ref:`Managed spot jobs <spot-jobs>`: Jobs run on auto-recovering spot instances.
 This **saves significant costs** (e.g., ~70\% for GPU VMs) by making preemptible spot instances useful for long-running jobs.